sw-song/Tech-Trends-2020/README.md

 ### Project
-- What are the popular courses in Coursera?
+- What are the popular courses in Coursera? : [week 1-2][https://github.com/seungwon0601/fastcampus_lop/blob/master/coursera.ipynb]